m93a/CDS/README.md

 Meaning: An element that has attribute "foo" exactly equal to "bar".

 **Has rule selector**
 Pattern: `{float}`
 Meaning: An element, which has a non-default cs rule "float".

 **Rule equality selector**
 Pattern: `{float=left}`  or `{float="left"}`
 Meaning: An element, which has a cs rule "float" with value equal to "left" (or which would have value equal to "left" if rules of this selector didn't exist).

+#### Combinators
+**Child combinator**
+Pattern: `E1 > E2`
+Meaning: Element "E2", which is a child of element "E1".

+**Descendant combinator**
+Pattern: `E1 >> E2`
+Meaning: Element "E2", which is contained somewhere in element "E1" ("E1" can be child of "E2" or child of its child or even child of its child of its child etc.).

+**Descendant combinator with defined deepness**
+Pattern: `E1 >(n) E2`
+Meaning: Element "E2" which is contained in element "E1" on the defined deepness level (n=1 means "E2" is a child of "E1", n=2 means "E2" is a child of a child of "E1" etc.).

+**Descendant combinator with defined deepness range**
+Pattern: `E1 >(n1,n2) E2`
+Meaning: Element "E2" which is contained in element "E1" on the deepness level "n >= n1" and "n <= n2".

+**Next-sibling combinator**
+Pattern: `E1 ~ E2`
+Meaning: Elements "E1" and "E2" have the same parent and "E2" comes immediately after "E1" in the document tree.
+NOTE: This selector is not equal to CSS `E1 ~ E2` selector, do not confuse!

+**Following-sibling combinator**
+Pattern: `E1 ~~ E2`
+Meaning: Elements "E1" and "E2" have the same parent and "E2" comes (not necessarily immediately) after "E1" in the document tree.

+**Following-sibling combinator with defined distance**
+Pattern: `E1 ~(n) E2`
+Meaning: Elements "E1" and "E2" have the same parent and "E2" is the "n"th element after "E1".

+**Following-sibling combinator with defined distance range**
+Pattern: `E1 ~(n1,n2) E2`
+Meaning: Elements "E1" and "E2" have the same parent and "E2" is between "n1 - 1"th and "n2 + 1"th elements (so "E2" can be `n1`th, `n1 + 1`th, `n1 + 2`th, ..., `n2`th element).

+**Reference combinator**
+Pattern: `E1 /attr/ E2`
+Meaning: Element "E2" which is referenced by attribute "attr" of "E1" element, attribute has to be ID, may (but doesn't have to) begin with the `#` sign.

 ### Section 3 - At Rules